binary-bard/rpi-tools/README.md

 A Miscellaneous collection of Raspberry Pi tools

 1. picam-server.py - A responsive picamera http server
-   Most of the example I found were quite laggy so I decided to write one.
+   Most of the example I found were quite laggy until I found this official example.
 This uses Raspberry Pi's picamera directly and streams to http.